 - Embark on an adrenaline-pumping white-water rafting adventure through the heart of Bali’s lush jungle on the Ayung River.
 Brace yourself for an exhilarating white water rafting experience as you navigate through thrilling rapids and stunning landscapes.
 See hidden waterfalls and jump in to cool off in the refreshing waters.
 So much fun!

-⛱ Relax at a beach club: Many beach clubs in Bali offer covered areas, comfortable seating, and stunning ocean views, making them ideal for unwinding with a drink or a good book while listening to the sound of the rain.
+⛱ Relax at a beach club: Many beach and pool clubs in Bali offer covered areas, comfortable seating, and stunning ocean views, making them ideal for unwinding with a drink or a good book while listening to the sound of the rain.

 Some of the most popular ones are La Brisa at Echo Beach Canggu, The Lawn at Batu Bolong Beach, Potato Head in Seminyak and Sundays Beach Club in Uluwatu.